dalialotfy/ESP-Visualization-sensor-readings-using-react-reactNative-app/README.md

 requirements :
 - node modules before running react app or react native app
-- install using npm install
+- install using command "npm install" in the project terminal